mainlp/NaLiBaSID/README.md

  - `scripts`:
    - Run every step with `scripts/00_runAll.sh` (including training which may lead to a long duration)
    - Alternatively run each step individually with the provided scripts
-   - Let the models predict on the test data with MaChAmp*s `predict.py`
+   - Let the models predict on the test data with MaChAmp's `predict.py`
    - Script for metric calculations is not included.
 Please refer to [`nluEval.py`](https://bitbucket.org/robvanderg/xsid/src/master/scripts/nluEval.py) (implementation by [van der Goot et al. (2021)](https://aclanthology.org/2021.eacl-demos.22/)).
  - `predictions`:
    - Output predictions and model scores.
 Produced with MaChAmp's `predict.py`